 Whether or not to undergo mammography is a personal choice, and women must be given accurate information about the risks and benefits of mammograms in order to make an informed decision.

-Two years ago, I reported on the inconsistent studies on omega-3 fatty acids and prostate cancer risk.
-Now, a new study has added to the confusion; the media has picked it up and scared men away from omega-3 supplements, meanwhile some experts have criticized the authors’ methodology and conclusions.
+I have reported on the inconsistent studies on omega-3 fatty acids and prostate cancer risk.
+More recently, a study has added to the confusion; the media has picked it up and scared men away from omega-3 supplements, meanwhile some experts have criticized the authors’ methodology and conclusions.

 This study used data from a clinical trial on vitamin E and selenium supplementation for cancer prevention, and added on a blood test for omega-3 to determine whether there was an association between plasma levels of omega-3 fatty acids and incidence of prostate cancer.
 The authors found a statistically significant difference in the average total long-chain omega-3 blood level between men who did or did not develop prostate cancer throughout the study.1